MxHonesty/qmark-unihack2020/README.md

 # PropUp
 An app that aims at helping education NGOs raise funds in these especially difficult times! <br>
-Qmark team entry for Unihack 2020
+Qmark team entry for Unihack 2020.
+You can try the app [here](https://donate-frontend.herokuapp.com/).

 <h5> Powered by Express, React and Stripe </h5>